 Copies of the form are also available on request from the car park kiosks at both sites and can be returned to the Patient Advice and Liaison Service (PALS) at either hospital.

-From 1 December 2016, the Trust will operate an exclusion zone whereby new starters who reside within a one mile radius ‘as the crow flies’ of their hospital base are not automatically entitled to a permit to park.
 The exclusion zone is currently set at a one mile radius of each hospital site, but the Trust will review this from time to time and may adjust this distance.
 For finer detail, please see our exclusion zone maps for The Princess Royal Hospital or Royal Shrewsbury Hospital.

 The introduction of the exclusion zone is intended to:

 - Reduce demand on staff car parking space